lightest/gpuparticles/README.md

 ## Run instructions:
 Dev environment using `vite`.
-Clone the repo, `cd` to filder and run:
+Clone the repo, `cd` to the directory and run:

 ```
 npm instal